 “But” is a term of strong contrast.
 Instead of abstaining from judgment, He judged these angels.
 He had to judge them.
 He could not overlook their rebellion.

-There are a number of terms for Hell in the Bible.
+There are several terms for Hell in the Bible.
 Hades and Sheol are temporary hells.
 Gehenna (12 times in the Bible) is the “Lake of Fire” found in Revelation 20 (five times).
 The “Second Death” is another term for Hell and occurs 4 times in Revelation.
 Revelation tells us of the “bottomless pit” seven times.

 Tartarus is not Sheol or Hades where men go at death.
 Nor is this where God will place the wicked permanently which is permanent Hell (Gehenna).
-Nor is this the place where men to for punishment.
-This is a temporary place of punishment for angels.
+Nor is this the place where men go for punishment.
+This is a temporary place of punishment for fallen angels.

 God’s character demands that there be a Hell.